j-lgs/provisioning/README.md

 ### Terraform
 Terraform is used to provision the actual servers on a Proxmox host.
 Example variables are provided inside the repository.

+Requires installation of ansible, docker, talosctl for the creation of the testing cluster.